KULeuven-Diepenbeek/osc-course/content/chX-cs/nginx.md

 4. Create a new folder in `hellonginx/html`, name this folder `extra_news`, create another simple index.html file in this folder.
 Now we want to expose this folder in our website through the path `https://localhost/news`.
 Configure the nginx configuration file to make sure this is possible.
 (Tip: use a second location directive).

+5. Change the second website to now be accessible through https.
+(Tip: use a self-signed certificate created by `openssl`)